geodynamics/aspect/benchmarks/gravity_mantle/doc/gravity_mantle.md

 The first argument is the ascii file, while the following two arguments are the number of longitude and latitude points as specified in the `prm` file.
-The resulting `gravity-00000_map.vtu` file is then visualised with ParaView and is shown in Fig.&nbsp;[5].
-Note that on a modern laptop the calculations resulting from running the provided `prm` file in the cookbook folder takes a bit less than 2 hours on a single thread: about 1250&nbsp;s are spent in the setup phase (using the spherical harmonics coefficients to compute the temperature field on the mesh nodes) and about 4700&nbsp;s in the gravity postprocessor itself.
+The resulting `gravity-00000_map.vtu` file is then visualised with ParaView and is shown in Fig. [5].
+Note that on a modern laptop the calculations resulting from running the provided `prm` file in the cookbook folder takes a bit less than 2 hours on a single thread: about 1250 s are spent in the setup phase (using the spherical harmonics coefficients to compute the temperature field on the mesh nodes) and about 4700 s in the gravity postprocessor itself.
 This time can be substantially decreased by running in parallel on $n$ threads: the processor can then make use of the domain decomposition and is almost $n$ times faster.